soulforsoup/iwvb2bfruits/README.md

 ## Features

-- **Up-to-date Pricing**: Prices are automatically updated from the Google Sheets database using GitHub Actions.
+- **Up-to-date Pricing**: Prices are automatically updated from a JSON file hosted on GitHub.
 - **Search Functionality**: Easily find specific products using the search bar.
 - **Sorting**: Sort products by name, unit of measure, price, or indent status.
 - **Responsive Design**: Optimized for both desktop and mobile viewing.